jkmills78/jkmills78.github.io/_tutorials/intro_to_git.md

 A git ```repository``` is a place where you can maintain version control for your project.
 Each project should have its own separate ```repository``` so that you can maintain each project individually.
 The power of version control is that you can go to any point along the timeline of a development project, and view or alter that code.
 Keep in mind that everything located in this folder will be added to your ```repository```, unless you have added it to your .gitignore file, so be careful not to initialze your entire harddrive as a git ```repository```.

 You can maintain many copies of the same ```repository```, which allows many different contributors to work on the same project simultaneously, as well as many other benefits outside of the scope of this tutorial.
 As you follow through the tutorial, you will notice that I refer to local repositories and remote repositories.
-When I refer to the *local ```repository```*, I simply mean the ```repository``` copy that exists on your computer.
-In the context of this tutorial, when I refer to the *remote ```repository```* (or simply *remote*), I am refering to the ```repository``` that exists on Github.
-When I refer to a *project*, I am simply talking about (typically) a single folder that contains all of the code for your application, sub-folders, and any other related files.
+When I refer to the local ```repository```, I simply mean the ```repository``` copy that exists on your computer.
+In the context of this tutorial, when I refer to the remote ```repository``` (or simply ```remote```), I am refering to the ```repository``` that exists on Github.
+When I refer to a ```project```, I am talking about (typically) a single folder that contains all of the code for your application, sub-folders, and any other related files.
 If you have multiple folders required for your project, you will need to put them all into one single containing folder.
 Any text you see surrounded by angle brackets ```<>``` should be treated as a variable, meaning you will need to plug in the actual value, i.e. ```<PROJECT URL FROM ABOVE>``` would be replaced with ```my-awesome-project``` if using the tutorial project name (please note that the angle brackets are also replaced).

 ## The Walkthrough